 - The output commences with a description of the outcome and censoring variable and a summary of the number of subjects and number of failures. - The default method for handling ties (the Breslow method) is used. - The test statistic LR chi2(5) = 197.23 is not especially informative.
-The interpretation is that the 5 parameters in the model (as a group) are statistically significantly associated with the outcome (P < 0.00005). - The variable sex is coded as 1 for males and 2 for females.
-Since each parameter represents the effect of a one unit increase in the corresponding variable, the estimated hazard ratio for sex represents the ratio of the hazards for females compared to males. - That is, the estimated hazard ratio is 0.92 indicating that females have an estimated 8% lower colon cancer mortality than males.
-There is some evidence that the difference is statistically significant (P = 0.07).
+The interpretation is that the 5 parameters in the model (as a group) are statistically significantly associated with the outcome (P < 0.00005). - The defaut in Stata is to present hazard ratios (exp(β)) rather than log hazard ratios.
+The confidence intervals are constructed on the log scale, and are therefore not symmetric for the hazard ratios (as we also saw for Poisson regression). - The variable sex is coded as 1 for males and 2 for females.
+Since each parameter represents the effect of a one unit increase in the corresponding variable, the estimated hazard ratio for sex represents the ratio of the hazards for females compared to males.

-- The model assumes that the estimated hazard ratio of 0.92 is the same at each and every point during follow-up and for all combinations of the other covariates. - That is, the hazard ratio is the same for females diagnosed in 1975-1984 aged 0-44 (compared to males diagnosed in 1975-1984 aged 0-44) as it is for females diagnosed in 1985-1994 aged 75+ (compared to males diagnosed in 1985-1994 aged 75+). - The indicator variable year8594 has the value 1 for patients diagnosed during 1985-1994 and 0 for patients diagnosed during 1975-1984. - The estimated hazard ratio is 0.75.
+- That is, the estimated hazard ratio is 0.92 indicating that females have an estimated 8% lower colon cancer mortality than males.
+There is some evidence that the difference is statistically significant (P = 0.07). - The model assumes that the estimated hazard ratio of 0.92 is the same at each and every point during follow-up and for all combinations of the other covariates. - That is, the hazard ratio is the same for females diagnosed in 1975-1984 aged 0-44 (compared to males diagnosed in 1975-1984 aged 0-44) as it is for females diagnosed in 1985-1994 aged 75+ (compared to males diagnosed in 1985-1994 aged 75+). - The indicator variable year8594 has the value 1 for patients diagnosed during 1985-1994 and 0 for patients diagnosed during 1975-1984.

+- The estimated hazard ratio is 0.75.
 We estimate that, after controlling for the time scale, age and sex, patients diagnosed 1985-1994 have a 25% lower mortality than patients diagnosed during 1975-1984.
-The difference is statistically significant (P < 0.0005). - We chose to group age at diagnosis into four categories; 0-44, 45-59, 60-74, and 75+ years.

-- It is estimated that individuals aged 75+ at diagnosis experience 2.25 times higher risk of death due to colon carcinoma than individuals aged 0-44 at diagnosis, a difference which is statistically significant (P < 0.0005). - Similarly, individuals aged 60-74 at diagnosis have an estimated 34% higher risk of death due to colon carcinoma than individuals aged 0-44 at diagnosis, a difference which is statistically significant (P < 0.02).
+The difference is statistically significant (P < 0.0005). - We chose to group age at diagnosis into four categories; 0-44, 45-59, 60-74, and 75+ years. - It is estimated that individuals aged 75+ at diagnosis experience 2.25 times higher rate of death due to colon carcinoma than individuals aged 0-44 at diagnosis, a difference which is statistically significant (P < 0.0005). - Similarly, individuals aged 60-74 at diagnosis have an estimated 34% higher rate of death due to colon carcinoma than individuals aged 0-44 at diagnosis, a difference which is statistically significant (P < 0.02).